alejandro-ramos-b/ai-translation-evaluation/README.md

 Currently, I am working on a new project.

 **Explanation:**
-The AI output incorrectly translates “actualmente” as “actually,” which is a false friend.
+The AI output incorrectly translates “actualmente” as “actually,” which is a false phrase.
 In English, “actually” has a different meaning.
 “Currently” is the correct translation in this context.